We book consultations Tues-Thurs 10-4. We are usually with participants and clients.

 Especially for clients who have complex disabilities, mental illness, or other diagnosis, we urge you, your family or guardian, to hold a file on this information and retain reports and assessments.
-These are now often necessary to cite in current reviews or annual assessments – often necessary for funding or accessing programs or help.
+These are now often necessary to cite in current reviews or annual assessments.
+These are often necessary for funding or accessing programs or help.

-We only provide the PDF version of our Consent form at this stage, because people were changing the form when we provided a Word version.
+We only provide the PDF version of our Consent form for document security reasons.
 Sorry if this causes any inconvenience.
-The PDF requires you to write in pen.
-Please use black ink.
+Laptop or desktop and Ipad PDF Readers often allow you to edit by adding text into the PDF.
+Otherwise write in black pen.
 Please write very clearly.

 Search our post entry on “Signing PDFs for free for rural and remote clients” where you can find out how to sign using PDF Preview on most computers.

 Please note, this one form replaces the prior referral and consent forms.
-To download the form click on the line below.
 Cheers!

 Frequently Asked Questions (FAQs)